Schistosoma japonicum: Pathology

 Once the parasite has entered the body and begun to produce eggs, it uses the hosts' immune system (granulomas) for transportation of eggs into the gut.
 The eggs stimulate formation of granuloma around them.
 The granulomas, consisting of motile cells, carry the eggs to the intestinal lumen.
 When in the lumen, granuloma cells disperse leaving the eggs to be excreted within feces.
 Unfortunately, about two-thirds of eggs are not excreted, instead they build up in the gut.
 Chronic infection can lead to characteristic Symmer's fibrosis (also known as "clay pipe stem" fibroses, these occur due to intrahepatic portal vein calcification which assume the shape of a clay pipe in cross section).
 S. japonicum is the most pathogenic of the schistosoma species because it produces up to 3,000 eggs per day, ten times greater than that of S. mansoni.

-As a chronic disease, S. japonicum can lead to Katayama fever, liver fibrosis, liver cirrhosis, liver portal hypertension, splenomegaly, and ascites.
+As a chronic disease, S. japonicum can lead to liver fibrosis, liver cirrhosis, liver portal hypertension, splenomegaly, and ascites.
 Some eggs may pass the liver and enter lungs, nervous system and other organs where they can adversely affect the health of the infected individual.

 Disease

 Schistosoma japonicum is the only human blood fluke that occurs in China, Philippines, and Sri Lanka.
-It is the cause of schistosomiasis japonica, a disease that still remains a significant health problem especially in lake and marshland regions.
+It is one of the parasitic species responsible for schistosomiasis, a disease that still remains a significant health problem especially in lake and marshland regions.
 Schistosomiasis is an infection caused mainly by three schistosome species; Schistosoma mansoni, Schistosoma japonicum and Schistosoma haematobium.
 S. japonicum being the most infectious of the three species.
 Infection by schistosomes is followed by an acute Katayama fever.
 Historical accounts of Katayama disease dates back to the discovery of S. Japonicum in Japan in 1904.
 The disease was named after an area it was endemic to, Katayama district, Hiroshima, Japan.
 If left untreated, it will develop into a chronic condition characterized by hepatosplenic disease and impaired physical and cognitive development.
 The severity of S. japonicum arises in 60% of all neurological diseases in schistosomes due to the migration of schistosome eggs to the brain.
 Symptoms an infected person might experience include: fever, cough, abdominal pain, diarrhea, hepatosplenomegaly and eosinophilia.